CKRancher/rancher/README.md

 ## Understanding Prometheus and its abstractions

-Let's see below all the components that form the Prometheus ecosystem. (photo credit: [http://prometheus.io](https://prometheus.io/docs/introduction/overview/))
+Let's see below all the components that form the Prometheus ecosystem (photo credit: [http://prometheus.io](https://prometheus.io/docs/introduction/overview/))

 ![01](images/01-rancher-prometheus-architecture.png)